 This entry comes from Encyclopædia Britannica Concise.

 For the full entry on Dover, Strait of, visit Britannica.com.

 Seen & Heard

-What made you want to look up Dover, Strait of?
-Please tell us where you read or heard it (including the quote, if possible).
+What made you look up Dover, Strait of?
+Please tell us what you were reading, watching or discussing that led you here.